 South Beach Diet Phase 3 is all about maintenance.
 There is no food list for this phase.
 By this point, you should have reached your weight loss goal, and you will have the knowledge needed to maintain your weight.

 If you slip up in this phase and gain a couple of pounds, go back to Phase 2.
 This way, you will be able to quickly lose the weight you’ve gained before it gets out of hand.

 If you go off the diet and gain a few pounds, return to Phase 1 and start again.

 Following is a South Beach Diet sample menu.
 It will give you an idea of the type of foods you will be eating while undertaking the diet.

-Here’s a look at what you might eat during a typical day in Phase 1 of The South Beach Diet:
+Here’s a look at what you might eat during a typical day during Phase 1 of the diet:

-- Breakfast – Breakfast choices include a smoked salmon omelet and baked eggs with a side of spinach or ham, plus a cup of tea or coffee.
+- Breakfast – Breakfast choices include a smoked salmon omelet and baked eggs with a side of spinach or ham.
+You can also have a cup of tea or coffee.

-- Lunch – A typical lunch on this diet, could be a vegetable salad served with either shrimp or scallops, plus a glass or iced tea or sparkling mineral water.
+- Lunch – A typical lunch on this diet consists of a vegetable salad served with shrimp or scallops, plus a glass of iced tea or sparkling mineral water.

 - Dinner – Dinner could be grilled pork or tuna, served with vegetables or salad.

 - Dessert – Delicious dessert options include ricotta cheesecake and chilled espresso custard.